krvprashanth/flaping-wing-uav/docs/documentation/the-summary.md

 ---

 ## Git Repositories
-Common software that is on or used for building bela image.
+Common software that is on or used for building flapping wing robot.